Sumansourabh14/full-stack-interview-prep/README.md

 ## React

 - What is React and how is it different from other JavaScript frameworks?
     - Virtual DOM, view oriented, unidirectional data flow (parent to child), component-based architecture
 - Virtual DOM
 - Reconciliation (How does React handles updates and rendering?)
+     - Diffing Alogrithm
+- How does data flow?
+    - Props
+    - State
+- Difference between SSR (Server side rendering) and CSR (Client side rendering)
+- Ref and its uses in React
+- Why were hooks introduced?

+### Advanced

+- What is React Fiber?
+- What are synthetic events?

 ## Code Sandboxes - Code Challenges